 - Submit

 - Online

 - Offline

-- · Back to Online

 - Deactivate

-- · Back to Commissioned

-For example, after you submit, or create, an environment, the environment goes into the Commissioned state, and the environment form shows the next action, Online.
+For example, after you submit, or create, an environment, the environment goes into the Commissioned state, and the environment dialog box shows the next action, Online.

 When the environment is in the Online state, the environment is considered available for use.
 When you click Offline, the environment is considered unavailable for use.